 Publish period throttling: Sensor updates (occupancy, daylight) publish at 30-second intervals, not real-time

-This kept the network utilization below 40% of theoretical airtime capacity, leaving headroom for bursty group commands during morning arrival and evening departure.
+A practical design goal is to keep normal mesh traffic well below theoretical airtime capacity, leaving headroom for bursty group commands during morning arrival, evening departure, or emergency scenes.

 Interactive Quiz: Match Topologies to Characteristics